Assessment timetables are out now! Find yours here.

-We can’t stress this enough – check your exam timetable.
-Check it now, check it in SWOT VAC and check it again the morning of your exam.
-Locations and times can change and it’s up to you to double check the details.
+We can’t stress this enough – check your assessment timetable.
+Check it now, check it in SWOTVAC and check it again on the morning of your assessment to avoid stress.

-If you need to double check if your subject has an exam, you can do so using the Subject Search Database.
+If you need to double check if your subject has an upcoming assessment, you can do so using the Subject Search Database.

-The Semester 2, 2019 examination period runs from Friday 1 – Thursday 21 November 2019.
-Mark your exam dates in your calendar and create a break down of study tasks you need to complete for each.
+The Semester 2, 2020 assessment period runs from Wednesday 21 October – Wednesday 4 November.
+Mark your dates in your calendar and create a break down of study tasks you need to complete for each.

 There’s a calendar built in to the LMS – make use of it and export it to your calendar on your phone for reminders on-the-go.

-There are lots of free study planning apps available.
+There are also lots of free study planning apps available.

 Quiz yourself on your knowledge with the Quizlet App or use the Tinycards App to make your own digital flashcards.
 Make sure you’re getting enough sleep with the Sleep Cycle App.
 Use the Evernote App to create and stick to your To Do List.